mitesh-vasa/BankFD_prediction/README.md

 # bankFD_prediction
-This is a classification type ML model to predict whether the customer will open a fixed deposit account or not
+This is a classification type ML model to predict whether the customer will open a fixed deposit account or not.